-So I tested three methods to see if there was a better way.
-Spoiler alert: There is!
+So, I tested three methods to see if there was a better way.

 You'll need: Whatever product you pick up in the nail polish aisle at the drugstore.

-Our Style editor Emily Sher did the honors here, swinging by her local drugstore to pick up one of the "over-the-counter" gel removal options for me to try.
-There are a lot of these products on the market, and the frustrating part is that you can't know how they work until you get them home.
+If you can swing by your local drugstore, there a lot of "over-the-counter" gel removal options to try.
+The frustrating part is that you can't know how they work until you get them home.

 The verdict: If you go this route, you're taking a risk, and it's likely not worth your time, money or energy.
 Pass.